tsfu/airlog/README.md

 These are the dataset or sources it currently uses:

   - Trips: user data
-  - Airport: csv file available thanks to [Github: ip2location/ip2location-iata-icao](https://github.com/ip2location/ip2location-iata-icao)
+  - Airport: csv file available thanks to [Github: ip2location/ip2location-iata-icao](https://github.com/ip2location/ip2location-iata-icao).
+Also merged some data (like main served city for an airport) from `OpenFlight` database.
   - Flight: user input only
   - Airline: user input is compared to data at [Github: npow/airline-codes](https://github.com/npow/airline-codes/blob/master/airlines.json)
   - Aircraft: user input is compared to data at [Aircraft Type Designators Wikipedia](https://en.wikipedia.org/wiki/List_of_aircraft_type_designators)